Are you uninsured or have trouble paying for health care?

 Ministry Health Care understands your concerns.
 Working with local, state and national leaders, we advocate for solutions to cover the uninsured and underinsured.

-In addition to our Community Care Financial Assistance Program, these resources provide helpful information:
+In addition to our Financial Assistance Program, these resources provide helpful information:

 It is the policy of Ministry Health Care and its affiliated entities to provide medically necessary health care services to people in the communities it serves, regardless of their ability to pay.
-Community Care financial assistance is granted based upon the patient’s inability to pay and to individuals who are uninsured, underinsured or medically indigent.
+Financial assistance is granted based upon the patient’s inability to pay and to individuals who are uninsured, underinsured or medically indigent.
 Financial assistance is not available for “non-medically necessary procedures.”

-Community Care works in collaboration with other financial (both public and private) assistance programs.
+Financial assistance works in collaboration with other public and private financial assistance programs.
 This is to ensure holistic wellness of patients by facilitating knowledge of available services and programs for health, while practicing good stewardship of funds.
-Key criteria utilized to determine eligibility for Community Care financial assistance includes family size, federal poverty income guidelines and available assets.
+Key criteria utilized to determine eligibility for financial assistance includes family size, federal poverty income guidelines and available assets.

-In accordance with Ministry Health Care’s values, staff will treat patients and family members with compassion, dignity and respect at all times during the Community Care process.
+In accordance with Ministry Health Care’s values, staff will treat patients and family members with compassion, dignity and respect at all times during the process.
 All patient and proprietary information is considered confidential and protected by law.
 Ministry Health Care will safeguard the privacy and security of patient protected health information.
 Access to patient and/or proprietary information is determined by a "need-to-know" and as minimum necessary to carry out duties or assignments.
 Ministry Health Care assures that services and programs are equally available to everyone; immigration status will not be reported to federal agencies.

-Community Care patients must complete an application form and supply all necessary information required to make a determination for financial assistance eligibility.
+Patients must complete an application form and supply all necessary information required to make a determination for financial assistance eligibility.
 The same application form will be utilized by all applicable Ministry Health Care organizations.
 The application form will be subject to periodic verification of the individual or family’s current financial status.
-If a patient believes a denial for Community Care was made in error, the patient may appeal the decision in writing.
+If a patient believes a denial for financial assistance was made in error, the patient may appeal the decision in writing.